Teradata/airflow-demos/airbyte_dbt_airflow_teradata/README.md

    - Go to the Destinations tab and click on `+ New destination`.
    - Search for “teradata” using the search bar and select `Teradata Vantage`.
    - Enter the connection details as needed.
+     - Host: Teradata instance hostname to connect to.
+     - User: Specify the user name to connect.
+     - Password: Specify the password to connect.
+     - Default Schema: ecommerce
    - Click on `Set up destination`.

 3. **Create a connection**: